Homotopy of manifolds stabilized by projective spaces: The homotopy fibre of certain attaching maps

 \section{The homotopy fibre of certain attaching maps}

-To take Theorem~\ref{gyrationtype} or Theorem \ref{stabledecthm} further, the space $F$ should be better identified.
-Recall that there is a homotopy cofibration \(\nameddright{S^{n-1}}{i}{N_0}{h}{N}\).
-By definition, $F$ is the homotopy fibre of the inclusion $i$ of the boundary, equivalently, it is the homotopy fibre of the attaching map for the top cell of $N$.
-In this section we study the homotopy type of $F$ under the condition that $\Omega h$ admits a right homotopy inverse. \begin{lemma} If the map \(\namedright{\Omega N_0}{\Omega h}{\Omega N}\) has a right homotopy inverse, then there is a homotopy fibration
+To take Theorem~\ref{gyrationtypeintro} or Theorem \ref{stabledecthm} further, the space $F$ should be better identified.
+Consider again the homotopy cofibration \(\nameddright{S^{n-1}}{i}{N_0}{h}{N}\).
+By definition, $F$ is the homotopy fibre of the inclusion $i$ of the boundary.
+Equivalently, it is the homotopy fibre of the attaching map for the top cell of $N$.
+In this section we study the homotopy type of $F$ under the condition that $\Omega h$ admits a right homotopy inverse, in which case Lemma~\ref{fibrehlemma} holds.